awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumeTypes.md

 Throughput in MiB/s = (Volume size in GiB) × (IOPS per GiB) × (I/O size in KiB)
 ```

-Assuming T = volume size, I = I/O size, R = I/O rate, and T = throughput, this can be simplified to:
+Assuming V = volume size, I = I/O size, R = I/O rate, and T = throughput, this can be simplified to:

 ```
 T = VIR